AhmedMoussa99/Multi-Task-Recommender-System/README.md

 Throughout the project, regular meetings and discussions will facilitate collaboration, knowledge sharing, and addressing challenges collectively.

+## Experiment Results
+After extensive experimentation, we obtained the following results for our models:

+LightGCN Model:

+Test Loss: 1.2731
+NGCF Model:

+Test Loss: [To be updated]
+ESMM Model:

+Click Accuracy: 0.604858
+Like Accuracy: 0.718606

 ## References

 [1] P. Covington, J. Adams, and E. Sargin.
 Deep neural networks for YouTube recommendations.
 In Proceedings of the 22nd ACM SIGKDD international conference on Knowledge discovery and data mining, 2016.